f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 ..
 NOTE:: This traffic will generate network firewall log entries because the Alarm option in the HTTP security policy is selected.

-On BIG-IP

-Review the log entries created in the previous step.
+On the BIG-IP, review the log entries created in the previous step.

 **Navigation:** Security > Event Logs > Protocol > HTTP